 For your baby’s first dental appointment, you might have some questions—like which dentist to bring them to.
 And with the many specializations in the field, you might have a hard time choosing.
 Fortunately, when choosing a dentist for younger children, you don’t need to whittle away at the different -ists.
-You only really have two options: the family dentist and the pediatric dentist.
+You only really have two options: the family dentist and the pediatric dentist (also known as, a kids’ dentist).
+Yet, there are quite a few general dentistry and pediatric dentistry FAQs that parents have and want the answers to.

 But wait!
 Can’t a family dentist do the things a pediatric dentist does?
 If they provide services for the whole family, then facilities for children should already be part of the package.
 Well, yes and no. While family dentists can check and treat your young ones, pediatric dentists go through years of extra training.
 You bring your child to a pediatric doctor because they specialize in children’s health.
 Parents bring their kids to a pediatric dentist because they specialize in children’s teeth.

 In addition to specializing in little teeth, they also know how to manage children’s anxiety and communicate in simpler terms that children can understand.
-The outcome are comfortable, enjoyable experiences.
+They can also bring more comfortable, enjoyable experiences.

 Is there a pediatric dentist age limit?

-Because children’s dentists specialize in… well, children, it follows that there’s an age limit.
+Because children’s dentists specialize in… well, children; it follows that there’s an age limit.
 Most people agree that the threshold for pediatric care is age 18.
 This doesn’t mean pediatric dentists can’t treat you once you turn 18, though.
 After all, they take the same general subjects most dentists do in dental school.
 But if you keep taking your kids to the local kid’s dentist when they’re in their mid-20s, you just might want to consider an upgrade.
 Just a bit.
+You’re better off keeping your kids and at kids’ dentist and your older kiddos at a general or family dentist.

 Is breastfeeding good for my child’s teeth?